 At 3 p.m. on November 25, 1963, the state funeral of President Kennedy began.
 Mourners included President Charles de Gaulle of France, Chancellor Ludwig Erhard of the Federal Republic of Germany, Emperor Haile Selassie of Ethiopia and Prince Philip of the United Kingdom.
 Fifty Navy and Air Force jets flew overhead, followed by Air Force One, which dipped its wing in a final tribute.
 Millions of people watched live coverage of the funeral on television, leading to an unprecedented increase in demand for burials at Arlington National Cemetery.

 The initial plot was 20 feet by 30 feet and was surrounded by a white picket fence.
-During the first year after Kennedy's death, up to 3,000 people an hour visited his gravesite, and on weekends an estimated 50,000 people visited.
+During the first year after Kennedy's death, up to 3,000 people per hour visited his gravesite, and on weekends an estimated 50,000 people visited.
 Three years after Kennedy's death, more than 16 million people had visited the gravesite.

 Because of the large crowds, cemetery officials and members of the Kennedy family decided that a more suitable site should be constructed.
 Construction began in 1965 and was completed on July 20, 1967.
 Lit by Mrs. Kennedy during the funeral, an eternal flame burns from the center of a five-foot circular granite stone at the head of the grave.

 The Kennedy family paid actual costs in the immediate grave area, while the federal government funded improvements in the surrounding area that accommodated the visiting public.
 The 1965 Public Works appropriation included $1,770,000 for this purpose.

 Other Kennedy family members are buried nearby, including two of President Kennedy's brothers: Robert F. Kennedy, who was assassinated on June 6, 1968, was interred at Arlington in 1971; Senator Edward M. Kennedy was buried in an adjacent plot after his death in August 2009.
 There is a memorial marker for JFK's eldest brother, Joseph P. Kennedy Jr. Former first lady Jacqueline Bouvier Kennedy Onassis was laid to rest next to President Kennedy on May 23, 1994.